 be pleased to hear hasn't been renovated.

-If you're out and about in Macclesfield and fancy trying somewhere new why not visit the brewery's new pub,
+If you're out and about in Macclesfield and fancy trying somewhere new why not visit the brewery's second pub,

 The Park Tavern on Park Lane.
 It serves the same selection of great beers as well as ciders and Moravka